Osteoporosis and Teeth: How Bone Loss Affects Your Dental Health

 Consult your doctor about any potential effects on your teeth if you take osteoporosis medication.
 Medication for osteoporosis, including bisphosphonate therapy, helps build stronger bones and reduces the risk of fractures.

-They may, however, negatively impact the jawbone.
-Regarding possible effects on the teeth and jaw, it’s essential to speak with a medical professional because bisphosphonates have the potential to cause osteonecrosis of the jaw (ONJ), a rare degenerative problem.
+However, they may negatively impact the jawbone so it’s essential to speak with a medical professional; bisphosphonates can potentially cause osteonecrosis of the jaw (ONJ), a rare degenerative problem (albeit in less 10% of cases, but it is a risk.)

 Lifestyle changes to minimize the impact of osteoporosis on dental health